Harry Giles III

-Harry Lee Giles III (born April 22, 1998) is an American professional basketball player for the Jiangsu Dragons of the Chinese Basketball Association (CBA).
+Harry Lee Giles III (born April 22, 1998) is an American professional basketball player for the Beijing Royal Fighters of the Chinese Basketball Association (CBA).
 He played college basketball for the Duke Blue Devils, and was drafted 20th overall in the 2017 NBA draft by the Portland Trail Blazers.
 He has also played in the National Basketball Association (NBA) for the Sacramento Kings, Brooklyn Nets, and Los Angeles Lakers.

 High school career

 Freshman and sophomore seasons

 Giles attended Wesleyan Christian Academy in High Point, North Carolina, where he was coached by Keith Gatlin.
-As a freshman, Giles averaged 12.5 points per game and 9.5 rebounds per game after leading Wesleyan Christian to a 2013 NCISAA 3A State Championship alongside Dallas Mavericks shooting guard Theo Pinson.
+As a freshman, Giles averaged 12.5 points per game and 9.5 rebounds per game after leading Wesleyan Christian to a 2013 NCISAA 3A State Championship alongside future and former NBA player Theo Pinson.
 Giles missed his entire sophomore year due to a left knee injury.
 During the 2014 summer, Giles would return from injury joining Team CP3 on the EYBL circuit.
 He also participated in the Under Armour Elite 24 game in Brooklyn, New York, finishing with 16 points and 11 rebounds and earning Co-MVP honors.